 MJX Bugs 8 / Bugs 6 250mm Brushless FPV Racing Drone [World Exclusive First] In-Depth Review @ ModSynergy.com

-Today I’m excited to share with you, in a world exclusive first review, MJX’s first attempt into the FPV racing drone segment.
-MJX wants a chunk of that growing and lucrative piece of the drone market and have produced their Bugs 8 250mm FPV Brushless Racing Drone, which they are marketing as an entry-level FPV racing drone for beginners getting into the sport of drone racing.
-I haven’t flown a racing drone before, therefore who better to test the MJX Bugs 8 than I?
+Today, I'm thrilled to share with you an exclusive first review of MJX's entry into the FPV racing drone segment.
+MJX aims to capture a share of the growing and lucrative drone racing market with their Bugs 8 250mm FPV Brushless Racing Drone, which they market as an entry-level option for beginners in drone racing.
+As someone who hasn't flown a racing drone before, I am excited to test and evaluate the MJX Bugs 8.

-Without further ado, let’s get started in this in-depth review!
+Without further delay, let's dive into this comprehensive review!

-Editor's Note: In other regions of the world, the MJX Bugs 8 is named MJX Bugs 6; both are exactly the same.
+Editor's Note: In different regions of the world, the MJX Bugs 8 is known as the MJX Bugs 6.
+Both models are identical in features and specifications.

 "MJX" MEIJIAXIN TOYS CO., LIMITED is one of the main professional manufacturers in the R/C radio control model industry.
 The faith of “dream” is the motive power behind company’s growth, MJX is always committed itself to development of “Toys and hobby”, which target is to bring incredible, new entertainment experience to the consumers all over the world.